 As the 20th century progressed, doctors and researchers learned more about the disease and developed detailed descriptions of various subtypes.

 In 1973, John M. Moll and Verna Wright made a milestone discovery.
 They published a paper describing how psoriasis and psoriatic arthritis form part of the same unique disease, explaining that it is different from rheumatoid arthritis.

 Researchers today understand that psoriasis is more than just a skin disease.
 It is a chronic autoimmune disorder that causes systemic inflammation.
 This newer understanding has helped shape modern medical treatments, including the use of biologics.

-Advances in knowledge about psoriasis through the years have led to changes in the treatment landscape.
+Over the years, advances in knowledge about psoriasis have led to changes in the treatment landscape.
 In more recent years, the quality of available treatment has improved dramatically.

 Early treatments focused mostly on internal medication.
 The rationale for this stemmed from the belief that applying a topical treatment to a skin lesion would drive the infection inward, leading to infection of the organs.

 Beginning in the 1700s and persisting into the 19th century, early psoriasis treatments often included options such as mercury and arsenic.
-Little is known about what effect they had on psoriasis or the person, but these treatments can be toxic.
+Little is known about their effect on psoriasis or the person, but these treatments can be toxic.
 As recently as 1956, medical literature mentioned the use of mercury in topical ointments for psoriasis.

 As the years progressed, so did psoriasis treatment options:

 - Early 1900s: Doctors used a topical treatment called dithranol to treat psoriasis.
-It did not get a lot of use in the U.S., as it often left the skin discolored.
+It did not get a lot of use in the United States, as it often left the skin discolored.

 - Early 1900s: Coal tar, an effective topical that helped address some inflammation, was another psoriasis treatment option.
 However, it had a strong odor and could irritate the skin.